Virtual Tour

 While heading to the East Wing building, be sure to pause to see our 1950s Chevy delivery truck that is painted Dr Pepper mint green.

-Also, stop to see the original boiler originally located in the space that is now the Gift Shop.
+Also, stop to see the original boiler formerly located in the space that is now the Gift Shop.

 Take a selfie at the original Dr Pepper Good for Life mural that dates to the 1940s at this bottling plant.